alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 quux = 3
 ```

-We can also declare lists on the fly using the list function, so this also works:
+It is also possible to declare lists on the fly using the `list()` function, so this also works:

 ```js
 output "quux" {